trychlos/pwix-app-pages/README.md

     The constructor.

     We have chosen to not force a singleton implementation.
-Nonetheless, the last instance is stored as `AppPages.runContext`.
+Nonetheless, the last instance is stored, in a ReactiveVar, as `AppPages.runContext`.

 - `currentPage(): AppPages.DisplayUnit`